Lingmoor Fell

 Fellow go4awalkers who have already walked, climbed, summited & bagged Lingmoor Fell

-Christine Shepherd summited Lingmoor Fell on April 10th, 2010 [from/via/route] Used walk c206 from Elterwater.
+Christine Shepherd conquered Lingmoor Fell on April 10th, 2010 [from/via/route] Used walk c206 from Elterwater.
 Climbed again from the bottom of Side Pike 3.9.20 Climbed for a third time with six lovely walkers from Mountain Madness on 18.03.2023 from Elterwater, following the route of c238. [with] On my own [weather] Lovely - Was glad there was someone to help me with my rucksack through Fat Man's Struggle (a.k.a.
 Fat Man's Agony)!

-Emma Simmonds conquered Lingmoor Fell on February 13th, 2018 [from/via/route] From Blea Tarn, onto Side Pike & via Fat Man's Agony into Lingmoor. [with] Kevin, Sam, Belle and the Martins. [weather] Dry, low cloud at the top, cool.
+Emma Simmonds scaled Lingmoor Fell on February 13th, 2018 [from/via/route] From Blea Tarn, onto Side Pike & via Fat Man's Agony into Lingmoor. [with] Kevin, Sam, Belle and the Martins. [weather] Dry, low cloud at the top, cool.

-Richard Marchant climbed Lingmoor Fell on September 15th, 2022 [from/via/route] Parked at Blea Tarn NT Car park & walked along the road towards Langdale a short distance & then took a path Eastward straight up to Lingmoor Fell & the walked back the same route. [with] On my Own [weather] Clear day with little or no breeze.
+Richard Marchant bagged Lingmoor Fell on September 15th, 2022 [from/via/route] Parked at Blea Tarn NT Car park & walked along the road towards Langdale a short distance & then took a path Eastward straight up to Lingmoor Fell & the walked back the same route. [with] On my Own [weather] Clear day with little or no breeze.

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record